ingmarboeschen/tableParser/README.md

 ## Table extraction from documents
 To demonstrate how tableParser works, this repo contains three documents in DOCX, HTML and PDF format with the same example tables.
-For a quick insight, the processing of example Table 4 is displayed here.
+Following the three-part-table approach, tables are extracted with caption and footnotes.
+For a quick insight, only the processing of example Table 4 is displayed here.

-Input matrix retrieved with:
+Input matrix with footnotes extracted from file:

 __*table2matrix(file.path)*__: